veegeee/Research-repository/readme.md

 Readme file

+If all the files are kept in the same directory and the working directory in the rmd file is set to the source directory, there should be no problems loading the functions.

 Knitting the rmd file takes 10 till 15 minutes because there is a lot of code.

 A bayesian regression analysis was performed and a report and the code can be found in this repository.